 Knowing your outcome is the first step in creating your winning habits plan

-A better way to start and gain a clearer perspective is to first review your past achievements and failures.
+A better way to start is to gain a clear perspective and review your past achievements and failures.
 Look back over the past 12 months.
 Note what has worked and what was successful.
 Next, consider what didn’t work and what you didn’t accomplish.
-From here, decide the one key area of your life to focus on.
+From here, decide one key area of your life to focus on.
 Pick the area that is a top priority and get crystal clear as to what you want to change and why.
 Most importantly, keep asking yourself why this is important until you connect to a positive feeling that you can name.

 Lastly, ensure your outcome is specific and measurable.
 Your brain loves seeking goals.
 If health is your focus, ask how can you measure the result?
 Is it a specific size of clothing you want to fit into, to run 10km, 5km or increase fitness by 30%?
 Getting crystal clear on your outcome is the first step towards making your winning habits creation plan.